Gulf Coast Consortium for Theoretical and Computational Neuroscience

 Leveraging computational power to better understand the mind through researchers empowered to share ideas, information and technology.

 The Theoretical and Computational Neuroscience (TCN) provides a mechanism and environment for interactions that potentially could generate novel projects of a significant scale outside of the reach of any one institution.
-From a research perspective, the TCN serves as a catalyst that attracts and unites those interested in theoretical or computational neuroscience and so congeal into a body fit to compete for large center grants.
+From a research perspective, the TCN serves as a catalyst that attracts and unites those interested in theoretical or computational neuroscience, pools resources and expertise, and results in inter-institutional collaborations that compete for grants.

 Experimental Neuroscience has successfully identified the molecules and many of the neural pathways of the mind.
 In a number of important cases, e.g., spatial memory in rats, it has directly linked these players and pathways to behavior.
 In many cases it remains, however, unclear to what extent these finding actually "explain" behavior.
 For although our neurons share a common chemical composition, there are over 100 billion neurons per brain--each talking with approximately 10000 of its neighbors across synapses that are rapidly strengthened or weakened as a function of activity.